giljr/c/README.md

 #[EX19 - DEVC](/DEVC/EX19) -  Project 19 - How to Align Structs

-#[EX20 - DEVC](/DEVC/EX20) -  Project 20 - How to Use ARROWS - More elegant solution to Point to a element of the struct
+#[EX20 - DEVC](/DEVC/EX20) -  Project 20 - How to Use ARROWS - More elegant solution to Point to an element of the struct